 This assessment will be based on the self-declarations provided by applicants (LP and each PP) in the submitted application documents and more in depth on the basis of the information regarding the planned activities as described in the submitted application forms.

-Further information on the assessment of State Aid within the INTERREG V A Italy-Croatia CBC Programme is included in factsheet n.
-5 "Project Selection".
+Further information on the assessment of State Aid within the INTERREG V A Italy-Croatia CBC Programme is included in Factsheet n.
+5 "Project Selection" and Factsheet 6 "Project implementation".

 G. WHERE TO FIND ASSISTANCE